jovotech/jovo-framework/jovo-platforms/jovo-platform-lindenbaum/README.md

 }
 ```

-The second endpoint receives the requests containing the user's input (either speech or DTMF).
+The second endpoint, `/message`, receives the requests containing the user's input (either speech or DTMF).
 It is always handled as an intent, with the NLU determining which intent to route to.

 ```js
 {